What is IRR?

 Think of the internal rate of return as a financial tool that can help commercial real estate investors evaluate the returns from an existing investment property or decide about one they are considering.
 To understand how the IRR computation works, it is essential to know the concept of net present value.
 The two are interlinked, and we will discover how they relate.
 We will also explore how the internal rate of return calculation differs from a couple of other commonly used financial metrics-compound annual growth rate (CAGR) and return on investment (ROI).

-IRR vs Net Present Value
+IRR vs. Net Present Value (NPV)

 This section addresses how the internal rate of return is related to net present value.
 Consider a commercial real estate investment that involves an outlay of $1 million.
 This investment yields an annual return of $50,000 for the next five years.
 Finally, at the end of the fifth year, the property is sold for $2 million.
 Here is the same information in the form of a table.